Friday the 13th (franchise): Video games

 In May 1986, Domark released Friday the 13th: The Computer Game for the Amstrad CPC, Commodore 64, and ZX Spectrum.
 The plot involved the player picking a "sanctuary" and attempting to persuade others to hide there.
 Jason is "disguised as a friend" until he decides to attack the player.
 Three years later, LJN published a game for the Nintendo Entertainment System.

-In 2007, Xendex released their own Friday the 13th game for mobile phones.
+In 2006, HeroCraft with publisher MindMatics released the mobile game Friday the 13th: Road to Hell under license from New Line Cinema.
+In 2007, Xendex released their own Friday the 13th game for mobile phones based on the first film.
 In the game, the player plays as one of the counselors at Camp Crystal Lake.
 While the staff is preparing the camp for its first summer weekend, an "unknown stalker" begins murdering each of them.
 The player must discover the truth and escape the camp alive.

 Electronic Gaming Monthly announced in January 2015 that a new survival horror, multi-platform "asymmetrical, co-operative and competitive multiplayer predator/prey horror experience" is in development, with a tentative release date of October 2015.
 This game was originally titled Slasher Vol. 1: Summer Camp, in which it was originally developed by IllFonic, but Gun Media joined and helped develop, in which they will publish the game.
 The game was raised through BackerKit and Kickstarter, with BackerKit collecting US$271,439.20 from 16,109 backers and Kickstarter collecting US$823,704.20 from 12,128 backers, collecting a total of US$1,095,143.40 from an overall 28,237 backers, with a confirmed title of Friday the 13th: The Game.
 A developer panel for Gun Media and IllFonic was opened at PAX South 2016 in January with alpha footage and a list of kill animations.
 A mobile game available on iOS, Android and Steam, Friday the 13th: Killer Puzzle, was released on January 20, 2018.
 It has also been released on the Xbox One and PlayStation 4.

+A new video game alongside a new film, were announced to be in the works in July 2025.

+Jason Voorhees appeared as a playable character in Mortal Kombat X, Mortal Kombat Mobile, MultiVersus, Call of Duty: Warzone, Call of Duty: Black Ops 6, and Fortnite.